 These two forms of online business models are more common than you think.
 New startups will often implement them to test market their brand before moving into a wholesale model.
 These models aren’t good or bad but need to be factored into a global sales strategy for your band.
-If you are interested in learning more about new business models sign up for our Selling Webinar: How to Sell to Barneys & Boutiques.
-If you want more in-depth strategy and guidance contact us at email@example.com
+Interested in more in-depth strategy and guidance?
+Contact us via firstname.lastname@example.org.

 Here is to your success!